Spikes-2212-Programming-Guild/SpikesLib2/README.md

 ## 2022 Season

-SpikesLib has was moved to this repository for the 2020 season.
+SpikesLib had been moved to this repository for the 2020 season.
 It has since been updated to WPILib 2022 beta 4. <br>
 The old version (2019) is still available at the [old repository](https://github.com/Spikes-2212-Programming-Guild/SpikesLib)

 ## Packages